SMarquis85/C2-Porfolio/README.md

 **GITHUB**, **LinkedIN** and the image shown on my page (**C1-Horiseon**) will redirect the viewer, when clicked, to my professional, social media sites and my first assignment.

-Let's not forget that when the page is being viewed on various devices and screens, a responsive layout that adapts to the viewport.
+Let's not forget that when the page is being viewed on various devices and screens, a responsive layout will adapt to the viewport.
 The following preview shows the web application's appearance when viewed on various devices.

 ![assets/images/C2-Portfolio1.png](assets/images/C2-Portfolio1.png)